omise/omise-android/README.md

 private val client = Client("pkey_test_123")
 ```

-Then construct the Capability request:
+Then construct the `Capability` request:

 ```kotlin
 val request = Capability.GetCapabilitiesRequestBuilder().build()
 ```

-And then send the request using the client that you constructed earlier:
+And then send the request using the Client that you constructed earlier:

 ```kotlin
 client.send(request, object : RequestListener<Capability> {